tue-mps-edu/asd-engd-project-2019-thermal-object-detection/testing/Recommendations.md

-- Due to the limited time-frame of the project, as well as the hardware and health situation, no data was gathered for Mopeds, motorbikes and animals.
+- Due to the limited time-frame of the project, as well as the hardware and health situation, no data was gathered for mopeds, motorbikes and animals.
 Therefore, these are not detected by the system.